 A seven-speed automatic is optional on the two less-powerful rear-wheel drive models, and fitted as standard on the range-topping version.
 Front-wheel drive models are restricted to a six-speed manual gearbox only, as also fitted as standard on the less-powerful rear-drivers.

-In addition to the eVito, 2019 brought a number of other changes for Mercedes' medium van, as in January the firm announced it would start offering a choice of three trim levels in place of the single specification it previously sold.
+2019 brought a number of changes for Mercedes' medium van, as in January the firm announced it would start offering a choice of three trim levels in place of the single specification it previously sold.

 The new trim levels are labelled Pure, Progressive and Premium, and are available on the Vito panel van and Vito crew van only (the Vito Tourer was already sold in Pro and Select variants).
 You can find details of what each one offers in the Costs and Value section below.

 It was at this point that Mercedes also announced that the Compact, Long and Extra Long body lengths would be renamed L1, L2 and L3 respectively.
 Full details of all Vito dimensions are available on our dedicated Vito dimensions page.